 - Chris Christensen, IDC's vice present of e-business infrastructure and security software, will deliver a keynote on how to prepare for the future of corporate security now.

 - Walter Wright, an FBI special agent, will address the need for public and private partnerships to protect against cybercrime.
-Wright will discuss how companies can work with the government including ways to keep information
+Wright will discuss how companies can work with the government including ways to keep information confidential.

 - PKIs seem to be the hot technology but what are their limitations.
 Pete Lindstrom, a director with the Hurwitz Group, will discuss the "10 rewards of PKI."
 He will also address authentication alternatives.